raphCode/master-thesis-muzero/theory.typ

 evaluating it on Go, chess and shogi.
 !az outperformed existing state-of-the-art programs in all of the !g, including its precursor !ago in the case of Go.
-The training success was also reported to be repeatable across multiple independant runs.
+The training success was also reported to be repeatable across multiple independent runs.

 === !mz
 <sec_muzero>